angr/angr-doc/examples.md

 We solved this simple reversing challenge with angr, since we were too lazy to reverse it or run it in Windows.
 The resulting [script](./examples/mma_howtouse/howtouse.py) shows how we grabbed the flag out of the [DLL](./examples/mma_howtouse/howtouse.dll).

+## ReverseMe example: FlareOn 2015 - Challenge 2

+Author: Chris Salls (github: @salls)

+This [reversing challenge](./examples/flareon2015_2/very_success) is simple to solve almost entirely with angr, and a lot faster than trying to reverse the password checking function.
+The script is [here](./examples/flareon2015_2/flareon-solution-2.py)

 ## ReverseMe example: FlareOn 2015 - Challenge 10

 Author: Fish Wang (github: @ltfish)